halmartin/meraki-openwrt-docs/README.md

 Some devices are already supported in OpenWrt, they are included as submodules in this repository.
 Refer to the OpenWrt forum/wiki for installation instructions.

+## OpenWrt builds

+Not provided here, refer to the [OpenWrt Firmware Selector](https://firmware-selector.openwrt.org/) for stable/snapshot builds, or search in open PRs in the [OpenWrt repository](https://github.com/openwrt/openwrt).

 ## Donating hardware

 If you own Meraki hardware not listed here that you would like to see supported and are willing to donate, please contact me.